MA Latif

-Muhammad Abdul Latif (মোহম্মদ আব্দুল লতিফ), also known as MA Latif, was a Bangladeshi politician and former Member of Parliament.
+Muhammad Abdul Latif (মোহম্মদ আব্দুল লতিফ), also known as MA Latif, was a Bangladeshi politician and member of parliament.
 He represented the Awami League in the Sylhet-10 constituency following the country's first general elections.

 Early life and family

 Abdul Latif was born into a Bengali Muslim family in the village of Ganglazur in Zakiganj (then under Karimganj subdivision), Sylhet district.

 Career

-In the Pakistan period, Abdul Latif participated in the Bengali Language Movement and six point movement, and became a freedom fighter during the Bangladesh Liberation War.
+In the Pakistan period, Abdul Latif participated in the Bengali language movement and six point movement, and became a freedom fighter during the Bangladesh Liberation War.
 Following independence, the first general elections were held in 1973, with Abdul Latif winning as an Awami League candidate in the Sylhet-10 constituency.